Paying your bills on time is the most significant factor in maintaining a good credit score, helping you secure better loan terms and interest rates.

 1. Be punctual with payments.

 If you’re falling behind, be proactive in your financial planning.
-Create a realistic monthly budget that accounts for bills and everyday expenses like gas and groceries.
+Create a monthly budgetmonthly budget that accounts for bills and everyday expenses like gas and groceries.
 Struggling to keep track of multiple bills?
 Consider automation.
 Automated payments can minimize late fees.
 If you know you will miss a due date, call your credit card company or lender.
 They may be able to help by moving your due date out.

 2. Pay down your debt.